mdolab/MACH-Aero/machAeroTutorials/aero_pointwise.rst

 move rotation axes
   Press ``ctrl``, ``shift``, and press your ``right mouse button`` when you're hovering over the position you want to move your axes to.
-  This is an extremely handy funtion.
+  This is an extremely handy function.

 right mouse menu
   Press your ``right mouse button`` to a bring up a handy menu that gives you quick access to many functions.